 Minister of Human Resource Development:

-Minister of state, MHRD : Shri Sanjay Shamrao Dhotre
+Minister of state, MOE : Shri Sanjay Shamrao Dhotre

 The Shastri Indo-Canadian Institute is the foremost organisation under the Department of ‘International Co-operation in the field of Higher Education’ of MHRD.
 We feel honoured for the unflinching support, encouragement and co-operation extended to us by the Ministry.